stonepros/stone/doc/releases/hammer.rst

 New Features
 ------------

-ceph-objectstore-tool and ceph-monstore-tool now enable user to rebuild the monitor database from OSDs.
+stone-objectstore-tool and stone-monstore-tool now enable user to rebuild the monitor database from OSDs.
 (This feature is especially useful when all monitors fail to boot due to leveldb corruption.)